shirish93/shirish93.github.io/_aboutme/fun-facts.md

 categories: [ fun-facts, about ]
 ---

-Tired of the boring professional face of the rest of the website?
-Well here you'll find a more personal touch: my interests and hobbies, and exciting things I've done in the past.
+Here you'll find my interests and hobbies, and exciting things I've done in the past.
 And a little bit of humblebrag, if I may!

 * **Hack.Diversity Mentor:**  I've been a proud mentor for [Hack.Diversity](https://www.hackdiversity.com/) for five years running! [link to mentorship page, still a work in progress...]
 Looking forward to many more years of helping others on their tech journeys.